 After the 9 days of prayers, the tenth day is kept aside for Vijayadashmi.
 A day when new things can begin in life.
 It is also called Vidyarambham- an event where children are introduced into the world of education.
 Sindhoor Khela is a very important part of the rituals on Vijayadashmi.

 Rituals of Navarathri

-- In Gujarat and Maharashtra, Navratri is known as Garba or Dandiya where local people dance wearing traditional clothes and dandiya sticks in hand.
+In Gujarat and Maharashtra, the Navratri dance is known as Garba and Dandiya where local people dance wearing traditional clothes and dandiya sticks in hand.